 The Charter School receives a majority of its revenues from the New York State Education Department through the New York City Department of Education Office of Charter Schools.
 The New York City Department of Education provides general operating support to the Charter School based upon the location and the number of students enrolled.
-Operating support provided to the Charter School by the New York City Department of Education totaled approximately \$1,376,000 for the year ended June 30, 2012.
+Operating support provided to the Charter School by the New York City Department of Education totaled approximately \$2,423,000 and \$1,946,000 for the years ended June 30, 2012 and 2011, respectively.
 The Charter School is dependent upon this level of funding in order to continue its operations.